For further information contact:

 Since then, the seminary has constructed a new building in the Spanish Mission style with about 40 rooms opening onto an arched walkway around a central courtyard.
-The main section of the building is now occupied.
-It consists of a student rooms, faculty quarters, library (with 10,000 volumes), classrooms, recreation room, dining room, kitchen, laundry, service areas and a small chapel.
+The building consists of a student rooms, faculty quarters, library (with 10,000 volumes), classrooms, recreation room, dining room, kitchen, laundry, service areas and a small chapel.

-The exterior of the large church has been completed, and the interior will be finished in a Roman Classical style.
+The large church has been completed, and the interior is finished in a Roman Classical style.

 A Typical Day at the Seminary